 Additional regulations determine what contributions employers have to pay and which country’s rules apply.
 The European Union sets out clear rules for companies employing across borders between member states.3 The consequences of not employing compliantly can include:

-• Remedial fines – Paying all benefits owed to employees
+- Remedial fines – Paying all benefits owed remote workers

 While employing internationally may at first seem like a large undertaking, it is by far the safer option to comply and pay towards your employee’s contributions—wherever they work from.